-Objective: Promote mixed-use buildings with retail on the first floor and office or residential above
+• Create mixed use buildings with commercial/retail on the first floor and residences on the second floor.

 Mixed use buildings within downtown Houma will allow for both residential growth and business opportunities.
 Mixed use structures with commercial on the first floor and residences on the second will help restore density and enliven downtown.
-It is crucial that enough residents within the area can support new businesses.
+Residential density within the area is crucial for adequate support of new businesses downtown.